mateyct/startup/README.md

 - **HTML** - It uses HTML to define the structure of the webpages.
 There will be three pages:
     1. The login page.
-    2. The drawing canvas/the input boxes for guessing.
+    2. The drawing canvas/the input box for guessing.
-    3. The leaderboard page to show who has the most correct guesses over all time.
+    3. The leaderboard page to show who has the most wins.
 - **CSS** - CSS will be used to make the the app look appealing, as well as make it fit on multiple screen sizes.
 - **React** - React will make the main functionality of drawing on the canvas and making guesses possible.
 It will also be used for logging in to the site and page routing.
 - **Service** - There will be multiple service endpoints:
     * Backend service for logging in
     * Submitting guesses and saving correct answers
-    * Organizing the leaderboard to display best guessers
+    * Retrieving the leaderboard to display win counts
     * Using an API like [WordsAPI](https://www.wordsapi.com/docs/) to retrieve a random prompt word to draw
 - **DB/Login** - The database will store players' credentials and allow them to log in, which is required to play.
-The database will also store the number of correct guesses for each user to be ranked on the overall leaderboard.
+The database will also store the number of wins for each user to be ranked on the leaderboard.
 - **WebSocket** - WebSocket will broadcast the current canvas and player guesses and alert when someone has guessed correctly.

 ## 🚀 AWS deliverable